 It was at that moment that I realized the underlying statement was So, you’re going to run in this 5k right?
 A moment of panic washed over me as I realized that participating in this 5K was going to hurt and had the potential to be very embarrassing.

 You see, I used to hit the gym six days per week – mixing cardio and strength training.
 I had lost a bunch of weight and felt fantastic!
 But that was two children and several dozen pounds ago.
-Between my day job and my new businessOpens in a new tab., I spen roughly 80 hours per week in front of a computer.
+Between my day job and my new business, I spen roughly 80 hours per week in front of a computer.
 I don’t eat well, I don’t get enough sleep, and I get winded walking up the stairs.
 I know I need to make a change but going from zero to 5K in a little over a month seems like a stretch.

 Under normal circumstances, I’d probably find a way to either stretch out the timeframe or just not do it at all.
 But this wasn’t about what I wanted – my daughter asked me to run with her.
 Knowing my past experience with I’ll just buckle down and start on Monday – I threw on some sweatpants, laced up my shoes, and headed out the door to get started right then and there.